raphaelmansuy/tutorials/11_oauth2.md

 - It expires after tonight
 - Even if stolen, the thief can't access their house, bank account, or anything else

-This isn't just a cute analogy – it's exactly what happens millions of times per day when you use apps like Spotify (accessing your Facebook friends), Canva (uploading from Google Drive), or Slack (connecting to GitHub)[^1_4].
+This isn't just a cute analogy – it's exactly what happens millions of times per day when you use apps like Spotify (accessing your Facebook friends), Canva (uploading from Google Drive), or Slack (connecting to GitHub).

 ### The Real-World Impact

 Consider these statistics that'll make your security team's coffee go cold:

 - 81% of data breaches involve weak or stolen passwords
-- Companies using OAuth2 properly see 60% fewer account takeovers[^1_7]
+- Companies using OAuth2 properly see 60% fewer account takeovers
 - The average data breach costs \$4.45 million – OAuth2 implementation costs a fraction of that

 **Pro Tip**: When I consult for startups, I can predict with 90% accuracy which ones will face security incidents by looking at their authentication implementation.
 OAuth2 isn't just about convenience – it's about survival.